Medicine

 If you do not feel that you are competitive, you may consider taking a gap-year to address any weaknesses in your application.
 [Tips for planning a gap-year]

-Typically, you will apply to medical school during the Summer term between your Junior and Senior years.
+If a student wants to start medical school directly after graduation, they will apply to medical school during the summer term between your final year of your undergrad degree.
 That said, one of the most important decisions you will make in the application process is deciding when to apply.
 There is no one timeline that fits all students.
 It all depends on when you can submit your strongest possible application.
+Admissions committees don't care if you apply at a certain time; they care that you are a competitive, prepared applicant.

 A lot of planning must go into preparing a competitive application, so it's important to carefully consider your timeline.
 Our office emphasizes the importance of applying when you are the most competitive applicant you can be; do NOT rush your application timeline.
 Being competitive relies on both academic AND extracurricular experiences.
 You will need to assess when you will be the most competitive applicant.